 or injected steroids (either the medically prescribed prednisone

 steroids that bodybuilders or athletes sometimes take).
 Other drugs that can cause or aggravate acne are anticonvulsant medications and lithium (Eskalith, Lithobid).
 Most cases of acne, however, are not drug related.

 Occupations: In some jobs, exposure to industrial products like cutting

 oils may produce acne.

 Cosmetics: Some cosmetics and skin-care products are pore clogging ("comedogenic").
 Of the many available brands of skin-care products, it is important to read the list of ingredients and choose those which have water listed first or second if you are concerned about acne.
-These "water-based" products are usually safe.
+These "water-based" products are usually best for those with acne.